hoffmannmatheus/pireworks/src/light/README.md

 Development & Target hardware is the Raspberry Pi 3 Model B. RGB led lights and simple electronic prototyping tools (eg. breadboards,resistors,jumper cables) will also be needed, but can emulate during development.

+* Hardware for LED Strip:
+- WS2812 LED Strip (with 1 pin for 5V DC, 1 pin for data and 1 pin for ground)
+- A breadboard, Jumper Wires(Male to Male and Female to Female)
+- A level shifter to convert the 3.3V to 5V
+- A power supply, Power jack,

 **OS** : Raspbian

-**Tools / Software** : IDLE for python, Fritzing for breadboard layout and PCB Schematic, LED strips
+**Tools / Software** : IDLE for python, Fritzing for breadboard layout and PCB Schematic, WS281X Library

 http://fritzing.org/home/